Ecommerce is a goliath industry. So it’s no wonder people are always asking about the future of ecommerce.

 Ecommerce companies are constantly honing the shopping experience for their customers.

+There are now algorithms in place to track shopper activity, which enable companies to consistently optimize their advertising campaigns.
 They’re constantly working to show you the products that they believe you’re most likely to purchase.

-But, we might be reaching a breaking point.
+But we might be reaching a breaking point.

 So what does this all mean?